RMIT-University-Medical-Radiations/HFLung-segmentation/README.md

 ### Using pre-trained weights

-If you don't want to train the models yourself, the pre-trained weights are _here_.
+If you don't want to train the models yourself, the pre-trained weights are [here](https://rmiteduau-my.sharepoint.com/:f:/g/personal/daryl_wilding-mcbride_rmit_edu_au/Evc31NXQ7jhHr71E056_bS8BrtdgnghigV1FnVGsDK_llA?e=W8uLTT).
 It's about 90 GB.
 To use them in the inference steps, download and reference them where the inference steps mention the `results` directory.

 ### Training the models from scratch